omkarcloud/botasaurus/README.md

 ## Thanks

-- Kudos to the Apify Team for creating the `got-scraping` and `proxy-chain` libraries.
-The implementation of stealth Anti Detect Requests and SSL-based Proxy Authentication wouldn't have been possible without their groundbreaking work on `got-scraping` and `proxy-chain`.
+- Kudos to the Apify Team for creating the `proxy-chain` library.
+The implementation of SSL-based Proxy Authentication wouldn't have been possible without their groundbreaking work on `proxy-chain`.
 - Shout out to [ultrafunkamsterdam](https://github.com/ultrafunkamsterdam) for creating `nodriver`, which inspired the creation of Botasaurus Driver.
+- A big thank you to [daijro](https://github.com/daijro) for creating [hrequest](https://github.com/daijro/hrequests), which inspired the creation of botasaurus-requests.
 - A special thanks to Cloudflare, DataDome, Imperva, and all bot detectors.
 Had you not been there, we wouldn't be either 😅.
 - Finally, a humongous thank you for choosing Botasaurus.